Nikola Tavares: Wealdstone

 On 29 March 2021, Tavares joined National League club Wealdstone on a contract running until the end of the 2020–21 season.
 He made his debut in a league match versus Solihull Moors the following day and suffered a season-ending thigh injury 62 minutes into the 3–0 defeat.
 Tavares signed a new contract in July 2021 and made 27 appearances, scoring one goal, during a mid-table 2021–22 season.
 He turned down a new contract and departed Grosvenor Vale in June 2022.

 Dagenham & Redbridge

 On 10 June 2022, Tavares signed a two-year contract with National League club Dagenham & Redbridge for a compensation fee.
 The transfer made him a full-time player.
 After making six appearances during the opening month of the 2022–23 season, Tavares suffered a season-ending injury.
 He entered the 2023–24 season fit and ended a mid-table campaign with 32 appearances.
 In May 2024, the club entered discussions with Tavares over a new contract, but he elected to transfer away later that month.
 During two seasons at Victoria Road, Tavares made 38 appearances.

 Barnet

 On 17 May 2024, Tavares signed a two-year contract with National League club Barnet.
 He made 39 appearances and scored one goal during the National League championship-winning 2024–25 season.
+Tavares signed an undisclosed-length contract extension in May 2025.
+He made 39 appearances during the 2025–26 season, in which the club narrowly missed the League Two playoffs.
+Tavares signed a new two-year contract in July 2026.